bictorv/chaosnet-bridge/README.md

   -over-IP link between them).
 - connecting remote Chaosnet-over-IP networks, e.g. in case you run a [PDP-10/X](http://www.fpgaretrocomputing.org/pdp10x/).
-- connecting ITSes running on klh10 - rather than configuring your klh10 to handle all other chudp hosts and iptables to forward chudp pkts over the tun interface, keep routing in the bridge program.
-Adding new chudp hosts now doesn't require klh10 configuration.
 - and interconnecting these, of course!

 There is also support for connecting user programs such as Supdup (in some Unix-like environment) to Chaosnet - [read more](#network-control-program).